LeonWGal/galCMD/README.md

  # Updates & Bugfixes

-# 0.9
+# 0.9 Improvements

+**Restored CLI Username Support (Issue #36)**
-- Version 0.9 restores non-interactive CLI usage for username downloads.
-Usernames can again be passed directly as positional arguments.
+- Usernames can again be passed directly as positional command-line arguments, e.g. `python civitAI_Model_downloader.py username1 username2 --download-type Lora`.

+**Base Model Filter (Issue #37)**
+- Added `--base-model` to download only model versions to reducing bandwidth for users who only want bases such as `SDXL 1.0`, `Flux`, or `Illustrious`.
+- Matching is case-insensitive and supports partial names, so `--base-model sdxl` matches `SDXL 1.0`.

+**Version Flag**
--  A new --version flag prints the current script version without starting the interactive prompt.
+- Added `--version` so users can confirm the script version without starting the interactive prompt.

 # 0.8 Improvements